fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    > **Note**: The **dotnet add package** command will add the **Microsoft.EntityFrameworkCore.SqlServer** package from **NuGet**.
 For more information, go to: [Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.SqlServer/3.0.1).

-6. Using the same terminal, import version 3.4.1 of **Microsoft.Azure.Cosmos** from NuGet:
+7. At the command prompt, enter the following command, and then select Enter to import version 3.4.1 of **Microsoft.Azure.Cosmos** from NuGet:

    CodeCopy